Missions: Our Values and Wider Engagement

 LGBTQ+ Advocacy & Outreach

-This manifests itself by our claiming the Open & Affirming status of the United Church of Christ, displaying the LGBTQ+ flag and the transgender flag, openly welcoming ALL people no matter their orientation/questioning, and the open participation of those who identify as LGBTQ+ in both membership and leadership positions.
+This manifests itself by our claiming the Open & Affirming designation of the United Church of Christ, displaying the LGBTQ+ flag and the transgender flag, openly welcoming ALL people no matter their orientation/questioning, and the open participation of those who identify as LGBTQ+ in both membership and leadership positions.
+Learn more about the Opening and Affirming Coalition of the United Church of Christ here: https://openandaffirming.org/

-PRISM, our Clemson University Student Ministry is an official organization on campus.
-Jody Usher of Peace Church is registered as our Campus Ministry Leader.
-PRISM claims that we are:
+PRISM, our Clemson University Student Ministry, is an official organization on campus.
+The values and mission of Prism are:

 • exploring a fully welcoming Christianity for LGBTQ+ student and allies